Skip to content

 Once initialized, you can use the SDK to make type-safe API calls.
 The SDK automatically generates methods based on your backend routes:

-// Example API calls
+// Example API calls async

 const userExists = await $.checkUserExists({ email: 'user@example.com' })